lab1092/blender-manual_ja/manual/lighting/volumetric_lights.rst

 as the search light sweeps around.

 By default Blender does not model this aspect of light.
-For example when Blender lights something with a :guilabel:`Spot` light, you see the objects and area on the floor lit but not the shaft/halo of light coming from the spotlight as it progresses to its target and would get scattered on the way.
+For example when Blender lights something with a *Spot* light, you see the objects and area on the floor lit but not the shaft/halo of light coming from the spotlight as it progresses to its target and would get scattered on the way.